Event Questions and Answers

 This event is at a very popular concert space and parking can be scarce.
 There are several parking lots available within walking distance of Stage AE-

-Public transportation is a great idea when alcohol is involved and we highly encourage the use of Designated Drivers and programs like UBER.
+Public transportation is a great idea when alcohol is involved and we highly encourage the use of Designated Drivers and programs like LYFT.

 Why is there a line to get in?